 The criticism is short sighted.
 A typical session of mine would involve the symbolic destruction of an enemy.
 For the purposes of psychodrama and impressionism the enemy is a current foe who you currently feel aggression towards.
 As an honest person, the reader will admit that more frequently than not their anger is illogical, unnecessary and probably an over-the-top reaction.

-During the decompression chamber for a psychodramatic and symbolic destruction of one's enemies you should normally admit and dismiss the possibility that you're anger is ill justified.
+During the decompression chamber for a psychodramatic and symbolic destruction of one's enemies you should normally admit and dismiss the possibility that your anger is ill-justified.
 The intellectual decompression chamber is increasingly important for ill justified hatred.

 Criticism: It is said, even by some Satanists, that all psychodrama does is make you look stupid, or that it makes you look too stupid.
 People laugh at such a display rather than fear it.